-However, for the time being one integrated program is provided until adequate numbers of students are formed.
+However, for the time being one integrated program is provided until adequate numbers of students are formed for the areas of specialty.

-7. GRDUATION THESIS
+7. GRADUATION THESIS

-Eighteen semester hours (18 credits) of major field, twelve elective semester hours (12 credits) of study, and the thesis in case of a thesis option, or extra guided research courses of six semester hours (6 credits) in a regular option must be completed as described in the following curriculum for ThM degree.
+Eighteen semester hours (18 credits) of major field, twelve elective semester hours (12 credits) of study, and the thesis in case of a thesis option, or 36 credit hours in course work settings for regular option students shall be completed as described in the curriculum for ThM degree.